-Ultra-fast 3D Lithography equipment for sustainable production for substrate formats up to 4".
+Ultra-fast 3D Lithography equipment for production on substrate formats up to 4" (6” in customized equipment).

 World’s first modular 3D lithography system which satisfies academic needs and industrial requirements.
-LithoProf3D®-GSII supports component fabrication as well as master fabrication (creation of masters for nano- and micro-replication for series manufacturing).
+LithoProf3D®-GSII supports component fabrication as well as master fabrication (creation of masters for replication technologies in series manufacturing).

-- Ultra-fast 3D Lithography equipment for sustainable production for substrate formats up to 4".
+- Ultra-fast 3D Lithography equipment for production on substrate formats up to 4".

-- Prints on substrates of any shape or kind with a large build volume, enabling on-device printing.
+- Prints on substrates of various shape or kind with a large build volume, enabling on-device printing.

-- 5-axes design for position-synchronized movements that enable stitching-free processing.
+- 5-axes system for position-synchronized movements that enable stitching-free processing.

 - Tunable dimensionality of structures from 1D via 2D and 2.5D to real 3D structure fabrication.